-Does Wegovy (Semaglutide) help with high blood pressure?
+Do GLP-1 agonists like Wegovy (semaglutide) help with high blood pressure?

-Semaglutide, currently marketed as Wegovy (obesity treatment) or Ozempic (diabetes treatment), is being hyped by various more or less well-known public figures as the new miracle drug for weight loss.
-Novo Nordisk, the manufacturer of Wegovy, became the most valuable company in Europe thanks to the miracle injection in early September 2023.
-For those with hypertension, the topic is interesting, as Wegovy can be prescribed with a BMI of 30.
-If there are weight-related diseases present, which can include high blood pressure, a prescription is possible with a BMI of 27.
-At a height of 1.75 m, one already has a BMI of 27 with 82.5 kg.
-We have a separate article on BMI and its calculation here.
+Semaglutide, currently sold as Wegovy (for obesity) or Ozempic (for diabetes), is being hyped by various public figures as the new miracle weight-loss drug.
+Novo Nordisk, the maker of Wegovy, even became the most valuable company in Europe in early September 2023 thanks to the "miracle injection."
+This is relevant for people with high blood pressure because Wegovy can be prescribed from a BMI of 30.
+If there are weight-related conditionssuch as high blood pressureit can be prescribed from a BMI of 27.
+At a height of 1.75 m, a weight of 82.5 kg already gives a BMI of 27.
+We have a separate article on BMI and how to calculate it.

-But does Semaglutide really live up to the promises of a convenient way to lose weight?
+But does semaglutide really live up to the promises of an easy route to weight loss?

-Semaglutide is a medication that mimics the action of the body's own hormone GLP-1.
-GLP-1 is a peptide hormone that influences blood sugar regulation.
-It stimulates the release of insulin and inhibits the release of glucagon, a hormone that raises blood sugar levels.
-Additionally, it delays gastric emptying and promotes the feeling of fullness.
-Semaglutide is a synthetic GLP-1 receptor agonist, meaning it binds to the same receptor as GLP-1 and activates it.
-Unlike GLP-1, which is quickly broken down in the body, Semaglutide has a longer half-life and thus acts longer.
-This explains the weight-reducing effect of Semaglutide, as it suppresses appetite and reduces calorie intake.
-As with other weight loss medications, side effects can also occur with Semaglutide, especially in the gastrointestinal area, such as nausea, diarrhea, etc. The long-term effects and risks of Semaglutide have not yet been sufficiently researched.
+Semaglutide is a drug that mimics the effect of the body's own hormone GLP-1.
+GLP-1 is a peptide hormone that helps regulate blood sugar.
+It stimulates insulin release and suppresses glucagon, a hormone that raises blood sugar.
+It also slows stomach emptying and increases feelings of fullness.
+Semaglutide is a synthetic GLP-1 receptor agonist, meaning it binds to and activates the same receptor as GLP-1.
+Unlike natural GLP-1, which is broken down quickly in the body, semaglutide has a longer half-life and therefore acts longer.
+This explains semaglutide's weight-reducing effect, since it suppresses appetite and reduces calorie intake.
+As with other weight-loss drugs, semaglutide can cause side effects, mainly in the gastrointestinal tract, such as nausea and diarrhea.
+The long-term effects and risks of semaglutide are not yet fully understood.

-Fundamentally, the change in one's behavior, both in terms of diet and exercise and certain behavioral patterns towards an overall healthier lifestyle, remains essential to keep weight down permanently and protect against the consequences of excess weight.
-The active ingredient Semaglutide can support these efforts.
-However, like many previously hyped weight loss products, it is not a miracle cure for weight loss.
+So the foundation remains changing ones own behaviordiet, activity, and certain habitstoward an overall healthier lifestyle to keep weight down long-term and to protect against weight-related complications.
+Semaglutide can support these efforts.
+But, like many formerly hyped weight-loss drugs, it is not a miracle cure for losing weight.

-In addition to Semaglutide, there are other so-called GLP-1 analogs.
-For example, Tirzepatide (in Mounjaro), Liraglutide (in Saxenda and Victoza), or Dulaglutide (in Trulicity).
-Other active ingredients include Albiglutide, Exenatide, and Lixisenatide.
-There are already studies examining their effects on blood pressure.
-For instance, a study on Tirzepatide was published in February 2024.
-The results are quite promising, although the effect is at least partially attributable to weight loss.
+Besides semaglutide, there are other so-called GLP-1 analogs.
+For example, tirzepatide (in Mounjaro), liraglutide (in Saxenda and Victoza), or dulaglutide (in Trulicity).
+Other agents include albiglutide, exenatide, and lixisenatide.
+There are already studies looking at their effects on blood pressure.
+For example, a study on tirzepatide was published in February 2024.
+The results are promising, although the effect is at least partly due to weight loss.

 Sources: